 - change colours, contrast levels and fonts

-- zoom in up to 175% without the text spilling off the screen
+- zoom in up to 300% without problems on most of the website

 - navigate most of the website using just a keyboard

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver.
+- use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).

 AbilityNet has advice on making your device easier to use if you have a disability.

 - How accessible this website is

 - Technical information about this website's accessibility

 - Compliance status